Qsalman/reading-nots/README.md

-this page will keep track of my prgres for the comming days throu this softwhere.
+This page will keep track of my prgres for the comming days throu this softwhere.
 ## Growth Mindset
 * Be Brave and Take Risks You need to have faith in yourself.
 * Don't be shy to ask questions